 I flip through and realise that some of my friends have nothing more to say – like people that enter your life, important for a day or a year or a decade, and then fade away.
 Burns, Plath, Rossetti, Yeats all seem like casual acquaintances.
 We speak and struggle to connect.
 Turning away we promise to meet again, knowing it’s a lie.

 The next stop is a group of poems by Mary Oliver.
 I had just moved to London and was taking a literature course when I discovered her poignant observations.
 On the final page is The Invitation by Oriah Mountain Dreamer.
 We were introduced in my 39th year during what I can only describe as a mid-life crisis.
-Her words inspired me and were one reason why I ended up in that Arizona desert for my 40th.
+Her words inspired me to make that trip to the Arizona desert for my 40th.

 Turning back to The Road Not Taken, beloved for forty years, I realise I never understood its true message.
 In the past, it spoke to me of possibility, free will and choice.
 Of taking the obscure path and that making the difference in some wonderful way.